ngandrass/moodle-quiz_archiver/README.md

 ## Features

 - Archiving of quiz attempts as PDF and HTML files
+- Support for file submissions / attachments (e.g., essay files)
 - Quiz attempt reports are accessible completely independent of Moodle, hereby ensuring long-term readability
 - Customization of generated PDF and HTML reports
   - Allows creation of reduced reports, e.g., without example solutions, for handing out to students during inspection
-- Support for complex content and question types, including MathJax formulas, STACK plots, and other question / content types that require JavaScript processing
+- Support for complex content and question types, including Drag and Drop, MathJax formulas, STACK plots, and other question / content types that require JavaScript processing
 - Quiz attempt reports are fully text-searchable, including mathematical formulas
 - Moodle backups (`.mbz`) of both the quiz and the whole course are supported
 - Generation of checksums for every file within the archive and the archive itself